yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 Specifies the number of parallel COPY commands issued to the target database.

-If yb-voyager can determine the total number of cores `N` in the target YugabyteDB cluster, it will use `N/2` as the default value of `--parallel-jobs`.
-Otherwise, it will default to twice the number of nodes in the cluster.
+Default: If yb-voyager can determine the total number of cores `N` in the target YugabyteDB cluster, it uses `N/2` as the default.
+Otherwise, it defaults to twice the number of nodes in the cluster.

 Depending on the target YugabyteDB configuration, the value of `--parallel-jobs` should be tweaked such that *at most* 50% of target cores are utilised.